sihamEgb/bootcamp_memoryGame/readme.md

 - free text

 ## What is this app?
+ It is a memory card game.
+ You have to find every matching pait.
+ It has 3 difficulty levels

 ## Stuff I found Hard to Implement:
+The events listeners.
+The flipping cards.
+Hiding data in the cards so the user can't use the inspect source to see the data

 ## Known Bugs
+When two cards are flipped you can rapidly flip another card Timer

 ## My Review of this assignment
+At first it seemed small and easy, but all the event listeners handling and card flipping made it more challenging.
+But it made read deeper in event listeners and prototypes.

 ## My Pseudo Code